Kaishan-Patel/Hygiene-App/README.md

 # Hygiene-App
-An iOS app I developed to display hygiene ratings for restaurants from the users location within a certain radius.
+An iOS app I developed to display hygiene ratings for restaurants using JSON for the users location within a certain radius.

 Installing